saan800/saansoft-cqrs/README.md

 ## TODO

+IInMemery***Bus for publishers
+- tryExecute / queue / fetch

+split guid to own project
+add IIdGenerator interface

+decorator project readme
+- no new packages
+- add doc for each decirator

+use IMessageBus naming for publishers

+stores => repository

+no base interface for repos, use types for messages

+split mongo store into 3

-event handlers - have attribute on handler that indicates running order priority signal r example
+event handlers - have attribute on handler that indicates running order priority

+signal r example
 AWS Gateway example for web sockets